arleydeziderio/Creating_ETL_Python_DuckDB/README.md

         * Download files from a Google Drive using gdown lib
         * List the files which the extension is .csv
         * read the csv files and return a DuckDB DataFrame

       * Transform:
         * Run a SQL command to add a new column in a virtual table using DuckDB

-      * Transform:
-        * Run a SQL command to add a new column in a virtual table using DuckDB